gardener/gardener/docs/proposals/20-ha-control-planes.md

 _Pros:_
 * Less complex to implement since no dynamic re-balancing of pods is required and there is no need to determine if there is an AZ outage.
 * Additional cost to host an HA shoot control plane is kept to the bare minimum.
-* Existing recovery mechanisms are leveraged.
+* Existing recovery mechanisms are leveraged:
+  * For the affected Deployment Pods, the `kube-controller-manager` will create new replicas after the affected replicas are terminating. `kube-controller-manager` starts terminating the affected replicas after `7min` by default - `--node-monitor-grace-period` (`2min` by default) + `--default-not-ready-toleration-seconds`/`default-unreachable-toleration-seconds` (`300s` by default).
+The newly created Pods will be scheduled on healthy Nodes and will start successfully.

 _Cons:_
-* Existing recovery of pods will result in a downtime of up to a total of [--machine-health-timeout](https://github.com/gardener/gardener-extension-provider-gcp/blob/dff3d2417ff732fcce69ba10bbe5d04e13781539/charts/internal/machine-controller-manager/seed/templates/deployment.yaml#L49) + [--machine-drain-timeout](https://github.com/gardener/gardener-extension-provider-gcp/blob/dff3d2417ff732fcce69ba10bbe5d04e13781539/charts/internal/machine-controller-manager/seed/templates/deployment.yaml#L48) (which as of today is 2hr10min) for pods which can be rescheduled onto another node/zone.
-Stateful pods due to the affinity rules will not recover, however stateless pods will eventually recover.
+* Existing recovery mechanisms are leveraged:
+  * For the affected StatefulSet Pods, the replacement Pods will fail to be scheduled due to their affinity rules (`etcd` Pods) or volume requirements (`prometheus` and `loki` Pods) to run in the outage zone and will not recover.
+However, the `etcd` will be still operational because of its quorum.
+Downtime of the monitoring and logging components for the time of an ongoing availability zone outage is acceptable for now.
 * etcd cluster will run with one less member resulting in no tolerance to any further failure.
 If it takes a long time to recover a zone then etcd cluster is now susceptible to a quorum loss, if any further failure happens.
 * Any zero downtime maintenance is disabled during this time.
 * If the recovery of the zone takes a long time, then it is possible that difference revision between the leader and the follower (which was in the zone that is not available) becomes large.
 When the AZ is restored and the etcd pod is deployed again, then there will be an additional load on the etcd leader to synchronize this etcd member.